-Four name.
+Annex 2.
+Complaints Form

+Your name:

 Student's name:

 Your relationship to student:

 Your address and postcode:

 Your daytime telephone number:

 Your evening telephone number:

 Your email address:

 Your complaint is: (if you have more than one complaint, please number these)

 What action have you already taken to try and resolve your complaint(s)?

-(Who did you speak to and what was the response?)
+Who did you speak to and what was the response?

 What would you like as an outcome from your complaint(s)?

-what would you like as an outcome nom your complaint(s)?

 Are you attaching any paperwork?
 If so, give details here:

-7 to you allasting any paperwork.
-It oo, give actails here.

 Your signature:

 Date:

-All functions of the Complaints Procedure must adhere to the requirements of the Data Protection Act

-2018 and the Freedom of Information Act 2000.
+All functions of the Complaints Policy must adhere to the requirements of the Data Protection Act 2018 and the Freedom of Information Act 2000.

-Please complete and return in a sealed envelope, addressed as appropriate to:

-☐ the Headteacher (at the school office) or enquiries@smrt.bristol.sch.uk

-☐ the Clerk to the Governors (at the school office) or joshams@smrt.bristol.sch.uk
+Please complete and return in a sealed envelope, addressed as appropriate to: > the Headteacher (via Visitor Reception) or enquiries@smrt.bristol.sch.uk > the Clerk to the Governors (via Visitor Reception) or joshams@smrt.bristol.sch.uk

-Office use

-Date received:
+Office use Date received:

 Date acknowledgement sent:

-Responsible member of staff
+Responsible member of staff: